Intersection type: Comparison with parametric polymorphism

 Parametric polymorphism is conceptually equivalent to infinite intersection types.

 Intersection types have been promoted as being "compositional" in contrast with the let-bound polymorphism of ML (a restricted form of parametric polymorphism) because intersection types have principal typings while ML's type system does not (not to be confused with principal types, which ML does enjoy).
 The lack of principal typings in ML translates into the need to evaluate some expressions before others in an ML program; essentially resulting in a data dependency at type-inference level in ML, in particular in let expressions.
 Consequently, intersection types have been proposed as a way to improve incremental compilation and/or gradual typing.

-On the other hand, intersection types have been criticized for not being compositional in another sense, namely that in a putative system that uses only intersection types but has no parametric polymorphism, inferred may types depend on the local features of a module, which may compose badly with other modules unless whole program compilation happens at source level.
+On the other hand, intersection types have been criticized for not being compositional in another sense, namely that in a putative system that uses only intersection types but has no parametric polymorphism, inferred types may depend on the local features of a module, which may compose badly with other modules unless whole program compilation happens at source level.
 As a trivial example, an identity function that is exposed through a public interface, e.g. exported by a module, ideally is parametrically polymorphic, so that it can be used with future types that the writer (of that function) doesn't yet know about.
 However, in a system that only has intersection types, such a function would be inferred to intersect at best over types existing when it is compiled.